GeoscienceAustralia/ptha/misc/gladstone_2024_2025/sources/like_historic/solomon2007/README.md

 ## 1. ptha_unit_source_scaled

 The four earthquake unit sources in PTHA18 closest to the global CMT reported centroid were fetched using `fetch_ptha_sources.R`.
 These are in the `ptha_unit_source` folder.
-The scipt then scales them to by magnitude 8.1 and saves them in `ptha_sources_scaled` with their scaling factor.
+The script then scales them to by magnitude 8.1 and saves them in `ptha_sources_scaled` with their scaling factor.
+The scaled `solomon2_1_19` event works best for the tide gauges near Gladstone.

-## 2. solmon2007-batch2_variable_area_uniform_slop_11244_count1.tif
+## 2. solomon2007-batch2_variable_area_uniform_slop_11244_count1.tif

 This source model is from PTHA18
 * Solomon 2 source, VAUS slip model, row index 11244